Myth & Roid: History

-"BRILLIANT BRIGHT" was released worldwide on April 7, 2021, on streaming platforms.
+"Brilliant Bright" was released worldwide on April 7, 2021, on streaming platforms.

-In May 2021, KIHOW announced that she was in charge of the theme songs of a new Japanese Theatrical Drama called "Boiled, Shrimp & Crab".
-The opening and ending songs were released as a digital single, produced by MOS, under TaWaRa CREATIVE.
+In May 2021, Kihow announced that she was in charge of the theme songs of a new Japanese Theatrical Drama called "Boiled, Shrimp & Crab".
+The opening and ending songs were released as a digital single, produced by MOS, under TaWaRa Creative.

-In July 2021, KIHOW participated in an album called "Wacompi" as guest vocalist, released by Grater Records.
+In July 2021, Kihow participated in an album called "Wacompi" as guest vocalist, released by Grater Records.
 The album is a compilation of songs by virtual and real artists.
 She performed "Narcosis".

-In August 2021, KIHOW collaborated with Touhou LostWord mobile game.
+In August 2021, Kihow collaborated with Touhou LostWord mobile game.
 She was featured in a vocalized version of one of the most popular OST from the game "U.N Owen Was Her?" called "I'm Alright!"

-In October 2021, KIHOW announced that she will debut as a solo singer with a new artist photo, though she will remain as MYTH & ROID vocalist.
+In October 2021, Kihow announced that she would debut as a solo singer with a new artist photo, though she would remain a Myth & Roid vocalist.

 On November 8, 2021, her first digital single glitter was released.

-In November 2021, KIHOW and Mili's vocalist Cassie announced a collaboration song, produced by Mili, for Limbus Company by Project Moon.
+In November 2021, Kihow and Mili's vocalist Cassie announced a collaboration song, produced by Mili, for Limbus Company by Project Moon.
 On December 21, 2021 "In Hell We Live, Lament" by Mili feat.
-KIHOW was released worldwide on streaming platforms as a digital single.
+Kihow was released worldwide on streaming platforms as a digital single.

-In January 2022, KIHOW announced a collaboration song with Touhou Danmaku Kagura called "Don't Unravel*".
+In January 2022, Kihow announced a collaboration song with Touhou Danmaku Kagura called "Don't Unravel".
 She was a secret guest of the live stream for the half year anniversary of the game.
 She also performed the song.
 It was included in the game on February 4.

-In March 2022, KIHOW announced a collaboration song with Artiswitch for its MV series.
-"Paint" was released as her 2nd digital single on April 15.
+In March 2022, Kihow announced a collaboration song with Artiswitch for its MV series.
+"Paint" was released as her second digital single on April 15.

-In May 2022, during the live-streamed Golden Week special for Made in Abyss: Retsujitsu no Ōgonkyō (Made in Abyss: The Golden City of the Scorching Sun), the second season of the anime series, it was announced that the band will perform the ED song "Endless Embrance".
+In May 2022, it was announced that the band would perform the ending theme for the second season of the anime series, Made in Abyss: Retsujitsu no Ōgonkyō (Made in Abyss: The Golden City of the Scorching Sun), titled "Endless Embrace".
 The song was released as their eleventh single on August 24, 2022.